 Buffer then loads the content into your queue with the rest of your updates.

-In addition, this dashboard integrates with a number of other apps.
+Also, this dashboard integrates with many other apps.
 These can further serve to simplify your social media usage and allow you to automate everything.

 More Control Over Scheduling a Steady Stream of Content

-If in the past you’ve used a tool like Twitterfeed to pick up and share content from sources you find relevant, important, or valuable for your audience — and found that it created a tendency to overload your followers with updates and posts — Buffer may be a new solution.
+In the past, if you’ve used a tool like Twitterfeed to pick up and share content from sources you find relevant, important, or valuable for your audience (and found that it created a tendency to overload your followers with updates and posts), Buffer may be a new solution.

-You can be sure that your updates will be spaced out over the course of the day, posting at optimal times thanks to posts being held in the queue.
+You can be sure that your updates will be spaced out over the course of the day, posting at optimal times thanks to holding time for posts in the queue.

 Options for Links to Track Impressions and Clicks

 Another convenient thing about Buffer is that when you copy and paste a link in the “what do you want to share?” box, it automatically shortens the link for you based on the settings you choose.
 You can use buff.ly, bit.ly, or j.mp links.